Skip to content

 dict dict

-A map from the key "FeatureDict" containing features, time_key, position_key, and tracklet_key
+A map from the key "FeatureDict" containing features, time_key, position_key, tracklet_key, and lineage_key

 from_json